 Power Supply Options Under $25 to $30:

-This month I’m going with the EVGA 430 Watt PSU, but this option might change for you based upon what’s available.
+This month I’m going with the EVGA 430 Watt PSU, but this option might change for you based on what’s available.
 If you plan on expanding much in the future, the 500w version of this power supply might well be worth it for $10 more.
 Look for Rosewill’s Arc and Corsair’s Builder series for alternatives that might be under rebate when you build your PC.